-Clause 7 of the ABPI Code provides that any comparison made between products must be accurate, fair, balanced, objective, unambiguous, based on an up-to-date evaluation of all the evidence and reflect the evidence clearly.
-Moreover, comparisons are only permitted in promotional material provided that: they are not misleading; they compare medicines advertised for the same needs or intended for the same purposes; no confusion is created between the medicine advertised and that of a competitor; there is no denigration of a competitor's name or trademarks; no unfair advantage is taken of the competitor's name or trademarks; and the products are not presented as imitations or replicas of a competitor's products.
-Disparaging references to other products are prohibited (Clause 8 of the ABPI Code).
+Clause 6 of the 2021 ABPI Code provides that the medicines, products, and activities of other pharmaceutical companies must not be disparaged.
+Any comparison made between products must be accurate, fair, balanced, objective, unambiguous, based on an up-to-date evaluation of all the evidence and reflect the evidence clearly.
+Moreover, Clause 14 states that comparisons are only permitted in promotional material provided that: they are not misleading; they compare medicines advertised for the same needs or intended for the same purposes; no confusion is created between the medicine advertised and that of a competitor; there is no denigration of a competitor's name or trademarks; no unfair advantage is taken of the competitor's name or trademarks; and the products are not presented as imitations or replicas of a competitor's products.